seaasun/bigdesk/README.md

 install:
   `./bin/plugin install seaasun/bigdesk`

-As some api of elasticsearch changed , some talbes of bigdesk are changed also
+As some api of elasticsearch changed , some tables of bigdesk are changed also

 <table>
   <tr>